 About Jazz Forum Arts

-During the Fall and Spring, Jazz Forum Arts produced its Jazz at the Tarrytown Music Hall series, for twenty-two years, featuring Billy Taylor, Lionel Hampton, Betty Carter, Gerry Mulligan, Sonny Rollins, Clark Terry, Dave Brubeck, and the Count Basie Orchestra.
+In addition to our listening room located in Tarrytown, New York, Jazz Forum Arts has produced its Jazz at the Tarrytown Music Hall series for several decades, The series has featured unforgettable performances by Billy Taylor, Lionel Hampton, Betty Carter, Gerry Mulligan, Sonny Rollins, Clark Terry, Dave Brubeck, the Count Basie Orchestra and many others.
 Jazz Forum Arts has also produced concerts at Peekskill’s Paramount Center, Purchase College’s Performing Arts Center, and Valhalla’s Kensico Dam.
-Jazz Forum Arts produced 13 years of the Riverside Park Arts Festival in New York City, three years of the Berkshire Jazz Festival, and eight years of the Sunnyside Jazz Festival.
-In NYC, Jazz Forum Arts has presented at The Town Hall, Symphony Space, The Michael Schimmel Center at PACE Downtown, the Beacon Theatre, NYU Skirball Center and from 2005 to 2015 at Jazz at Lincoln Center.
+For over a decade, Jazz Forum Arts has been a leader in producing Jazz festivals throughout the East Coast including the Riverside Park Arts Festival in New York City, the Berkshire Jazz Festival, and the Sunnyside Jazz Festival.
+With a presence in NYC, Jazz Forum Arts has presented at The Town Hall, Symphony Space, The Michael Schimmel Center at PACE Downtown, the Beacon Theatre, NYU Skirball Center and from 2005 to 2015 at Jazz at Lincoln Center.

-We are proud of contributing to the cultural landscape in the New York metro area, and of the audiences we have cultivated and brought to the music, focusing on underserved communities.
-Our founding board members in 1985 included David Amram, Dizzy Gillespie, and Wynton Marsalis.
-Jazz Forum Arts is proud to have been awarded our 6th grant from the National Endowment for the Arts, which helped fund the National Public Radio broadcast of Cedar Walton & Barry Harris on WBGO’s Toast of The Nation (New Year’s Eve), documenting our long-running Piano Summit concert series at Jazz at Lincoln Center’s Frederick P. Rose Hall.
+Our founding board members, which included David Amram, Dizzy Gillespie, and Wynton Marsalis, helped establish the one-of-a-kind organization that Jazz Forum Arts is today.
+We are proud of the music Jazz Forum Arts has brought to the community since those early days and we value the recognition we’ve received for our work.
+Jazz Forum Arts have received six grants from the National Endowment for the Arts.
+This grant, which helped fund the National Public Radio broadcast of Cedar Walton & Barry Harris on WBGO’s Toast of The Nation (New Year’s Eve), documented our long-running Piano Summit concert series at Jazz at Lincoln Center’s Frederick P. Rose Hall.

-On June 13, 1992, Mark Morganelli inaugurated “Jazz at the Music Hall,” with “Swing Summit” featuring Harry “Sweets” Edison, Frank Wess, Al Grey, Dr. Billy Taylor, Milt “The Judge” Hinton and Oliver Jackson.
-Jazz Forum Arts has continued and expanded upon that initial offering, presenting 150 concerts in 22 years at the historic Tarrytown Music Hall.
-Some of the artists we’ve presented include Dizzy Gillespie, Sonny Rollins, Mercer Ellington, Dave Brubeck, Lionel Hampton, Chuck Mangione, Pat Metheny, Betty Carter, Wynton Marsalis, Bobby McFerrin, The Manhattan Transfer, Chris Botti, Cassandra Wilson, Spyro Gyra, Dianne Reeves, Hugh Masekela and many more.
+On June 13, 1992, Jazz Forum Arts co-founder Mark Morganelli inaugurated “Jazz at the Music Hall.”
+He created a “Swing Summit,” featuring Harry “Sweets” Edison, Frank Wess, Al Grey, Dr. Billy Taylor, Milt “The Judge” Hinton and Oliver Jackson.
+Jazz Forum Arts has continued and expanded upon that initial offering, presenting over 150 concerts in over two decades at the historic Tarrytown Music Hall.

 Our Mission Statement